Shingles

 • Reduce pain

-• Stop the disease from getting worse
+• Help stop the disease from getting worse

-• Reduce the formation of blisters
+• Reduce blister formation

 • Lower the risk of complications